NeRdTheNed/JarTighten/README.md

     //recompressStandard = false
     // Disable checking if storing a file as uncompressed would be smaller (enabled by default)
     //recompressStore = false
-    // Store the contents of all embeded zip or jar files uncompressed recursively and compress, uses compressed output if smaller recursiveStore = true
+    // Store the contents of all embedded zip or jar files uncompressed recursively and compress, uses compressed output if smaller recursiveStore = true

     // Exclude a file from optimisations which might hide them from standard zip libraries